-Using this parameter the manual test button on the front of the DG/S can be inhibited or enabled.
+Using this parameter the manual test button on the front of the Gateway can be inhibited or enabled.
 The communication object Man.
 Use disable/status is available for the purpose

-- yes: The test button is enabled.
-Using the test button the test mode can be activated by pressing the button for between two and five seconds.
+- Using the test button the test mode can be activated by pressing the button for between two and five seconds.
 In this mode all DALI devices can be switched on and off to check the cable connections and verify that they are correct.
 By pressing the button for longer than five seconds the function Detect ballasts is triggered.
 In this way the current number of connected DALI devices is determined and saved as a reference value.
-If this number changes in the meantime, the DG/S will assume that there is a ballast fault. - no: The test button is disabled.
+If this number changes in the meantime, the Gateway will assume that there is a ballast fault.

+- no: The test button is disabled.

 No manual action is possible on the device.